-Once the benchmark has completed the client is ready to start mining.
+Once the benchmark has finished, the client is ready to start mining.
 You can click the start button to manually start the miner if it did not start automatically.

 After a few minutes, NiceHash will have enough data to provide a daily estimate of your earnings.
 The earnings estimate will fluctuate based on the performance of your computer hardware and also the real-time value of the cryptocurrencies.

 The miner will track the currency exchange rates in real-time and automatically switch to the most profitable one to maximize your earnings potential.

-You will receive a payout to your wallet once your earnings reach .001 Bitcoins.
+You will receive a payout to your wallet once your earnings reach 0.001 Bitcoin.

 NiceHash Miner Legacy Setup